edumentab/JSONMask/README.md

 mask('-password,profile(name,email)');
 ```

-If you reuse masks, you can pre-compile them:
+If you want to reuse masks, you can pre-compile them:

 ```perl6
 my $mask = compile-mask('a,b,c');